barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 ## Warp naming convention in antsCorticalThickness.sh

+In this context the moving image is the subject T1 image on which cortical thickness is computed.
+The fixed image is a template.

 The forward warp computed by `antsCorticalThickness.sh` is `SubjectToTemplate1Warp.nii.gz`, and the forward affine is `SubjectToTemplate0GenericAffine.mat`.
 The inverse warp is called `TemplateToSubject0Warp.nii.gz`, and the inverse affine is saved as `TemplateToSubject1GenericAffine.mat`, so you do not need to use the square brackets on the command line.

 To warp an image from subject to template space: